ProjetsPL/treehouse-theme/_posts/us/2020-08-14-christmas-ornaments-10-christmas-decorating-ideas.md

 **Table Christmas decorations can be easily purchased** in gift and flower shops.
 Wreaths, candleholders and other store-bought Christmas decorations look great.
 They are, however, not always exactly what you want.
 If Christmas atmosphere is your priority - choose DIY Christmas ornaments.

-One of the most interesting Christmas decorations are candle holders.
+Quite interesting Christmas decorations are candle holders.
 To make them, you can use small bottles or jars.
 Just remove the labels and **pour some colorful sand, ornamental gravel or synthetic stones and other small decorations** inside.
 Finally, put a candle on top.

 {% fig %}